If a hot moment arises, acknowledge it

 - “I think it would be worthwhile to revisit something that happened ____.”

-- Check in: in person, talk with the targeted student(s) after class.
+- Check in: in person, talk with the targeted student(s) after class, ideally in person or over email.
 Let them know that you value their experiences and perspective, and see if they have any suggestions about how to better support them in class.

 Bergom, I., Wright, M. C., Brown, M. K., & Brooks, M. (2011).
 Promoting college student development through collaborative learning: A case study of hevruta.
 About campus, 15(6), 19-25